Healthy Homes Assessment Strathmore Park

 What We Do

-We consider your investment to be a serious one, and undertake detailed examinations to make sure that you don’t get any unexpected or expensive unpleasant surprises, so you are able to relax and focus on the fun parts of owning or purchasing the home.
+We are serious about your investment We conduct detailed checks to ensure you don’t get any unexpected or expensive surprise costs, meaning you can relax and focus on the exciting aspects of owning or purchasing a home.

 Comprehensive House Reports